cardano-foundation/CIPs/CIP-token-metadata-translations/README.md

 ### Implementation Plan

 - [ ] Propose this method in documentation and references for web3 developers.
-- [x] NMKR has supported this CIP with peer feedback
+- [x] NMKR has supported this CIP with peer feedback.
-- [ ] NMKR provides a pilot implementation of this localization method.
+- [ ] NMKR has provided a pilot implementation of this localization method.

 ## Copyright
 This CIP is licensed under [CC-BY-4.0].